 Nominal Broad U.S. Dollar Index (DTWEXBGS)

 The Nominal Broad U.S. Dollar Index is a trade weighted index that reflects the value of the U.S. dollar relative to a broad set of currencies.
 It is calculated by the Federal Reserve and is set to a base value of 100 as of January 2006.
-There has been a significant appreciation since 2006, and during the month of October 2025, the value rose by .7%
+Essentially, the index measures the demand for dollars relative to other international currencies.
+This allows JDA to track future inflation, as well as the relative level of debt capacity in the US.

 Source: Board of Governors of the Federal Reserve System (US), Nominal Broad U.S. Dollar Index [DTWEXBGS], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/DTWEXBGS.